 Finding the right part-time job is tough.
 How do you find something flexible that will comfortably fit in around your studies?
 And what about the pay – does anyone offer more than minimum wage?

 While there aren’t many jobs that do, there is one job that tops the list in terms of flexibility, pay and satisfaction.
 Curious to find out more?
 We spoke to four students about why they decided to teach swimming alongside their studies – here’s what they told us.

 You can train to become a swimming teacher from a fairly young age.
 If you’re sixteen or over and have a passion for swimming, you’re good to go.

-The first step on your journey to becoming a fully-qualified instructor is to gain the Swim England Level 1 Swimming Assistant qualification; this is so you can support and assist a teacher.
+The first step on your journey to becoming a fully-qualified instructor is to gain the SEQ Level 1 Swimming Assistant qualification; this is so you can support and assist a teacher.
 You’ll be mentored and supported throughout this, while you learn about the responsibilities of assisting, the theory behind the teaching and get some first-hand experience supporting lessons.